puppetlabs/puppetdb/documentation/anonymization.markdown

 ### Profile: low

 This profile is aimed at hiding security information specifically, but leaving most of the data in its original state.
-However, by default, the following categories are annonymized:
+The following categories are anonymized:

 * Node name: is always anonymized.
-* Parameter values: this profile will anonymize values and messages for any parameter name containing the strings `password`, `pwd`, `secret`, `key`, or `private`.
-Everything else is left alone.
+* Parameter values: only values and messages for parameter names containing the strings `password`, `pwd`, `secret`, `key`, or `private` are anonymized.
 * Log messages: are always anonymized.

 Verifying your anonymized data